ka-i-rkdml/RNA-Seq-Variant-Calling-Pipeline/README.md

 - `00-All.chr.vcf.gz.tbi`
 - snpEff custom database: `GRCh38.113`

 Users should update paths in `config/paths.sh` before running the pipeline.
+Reference resources can be generated following the instructions in the workflow documentation and are intentionally excluded from this repository because of file size limitations.

 ---